cnumr/best-practices-mobile/README.md

 # Licence
-This guide is maintained by [Dr. Olivier Le Goaër](https://olegoaer.perso.univ-pau.fr/) and protected by [CC BY-NC-ND 4.0](LICENSE.md)
+This guide is maintained by [Dr. Olivier Le Goaër](https://olegoaer.perso.univ-pau.fr/) and is protected by [CC BY-NC-ND 4.0](LICENSE.md)